Best daily deals

 Chris’ test subject.

-The JLab Epic Air Elite includes eight pairs of ear tips, and we use this same headset to test how the different sized ear tips affect the product’s sound and isolation.
-We use our normal testing protocols for each set of sleeves, and note how you’d experience the results in concrete terms, like how it’d affect your music.
+The JLab Epic Air Elite includes eight pairs of ear tips, and we use the same headset to test how the different-sized ear tips affect the product’s sound and isolation.
+We use our normal testing protocols for each set of sleeves and note how you’d experience the results in concrete terms, like how it’d affect your music.

-To perform each test, we use the same test fixture so that all our results are directly comparable.
-Our fixture uses human-like ears, but your experience will probably be different in minor ways because everybody’s ear canals are differently-shaped.
+We use the same test fixture to perform each test so that all our results are directly comparable.
+Our fixture uses human-like ears, but your experience will probably be different in minor ways because everybody’s ear canals are differently shaped.
 Our headphone “burn-in” article addresses something similar, but in-ears don’t have viscoelastic foam that degrades over time to change how you hear the sound.

 Which ear tips are the best?